ClaytonFarr/booster-testing-utilities-processes/README.md

 NOTE

 - testing will check if GraphQL can be connected to
+  - need to start local server before running tests (even for input validation and file checks)
 - new Booster projects must have following for GraphQL server to connectable
   - event
   - entity that reduces event
+- when adding new files, for GraphQL server to run -
+  - commands / read models must have some auth defined
+  - roles files must have some content

 > ### ⭐️ Heads Up ⭐️
 >